 A few weeks into working out, I become stressed for time, and my workout is the first thing to go.

-It is crazy because I never actually feel guilty when I don’t work out.
+It is crazy because I never actually feel guilty when I don’t work out (and I probably should.)

 What do you do to stay motivated to work out?